 Bob Bullock is a Senior Counsel for the Access to Justice Initiative at the US Department of Justice where he works on a range of issues related to civil legal aid and criminal indigent defense.
 He worked at the White House Office of Management and Budget (OMB) for six years on budget and policy issues related to criminal justice, among other things.
-Prior to joining the Federal government, Bullock was a civil Legal Services attorney in North Carolina and California, specializing in housing and consumer protection law.
+Bullock first joined the Federal government as a Presidential Management Fellow at the US Department of Housing and Urban Development (HUD).
+Prior to that, he was a civil Legal Services attorney in North Carolina and California, specializing in housing and consumer protection law.
 He received his master's degree in public policy (M.P.P.) from UCLA, J.D. from UNC-Chapel Hill, and A.B. from Guilford College.

 Michelle Engert is a Senior Counsel for the Access to Justice Initiative on detail from the Defender Services Office, Administrative Office of the United States Courts in Washington, DC.
 Previously, she was an assistant federal public defender in the districts of Maryland and New Mexico, and an assistant state public defender in Santa Fe, New Mexico.
 Engert is also a scholar-in-residence at American University where she holds joint appointments in the departments of Justice, Law and Criminology and History.
 Previously, Engert was an assistant professor in the America Institute at Ludwig Maximilian University in Munich, Germany.
 Engert has a B.A. from the University of Texas and a J.D. from the University of New Mexico School of Law.